mrsahin101/Fundamentals_of_Programming_Csharp/Chapter2_Primitive_Types_and_Variables/Notes.md

 - Try avoid using digits in naming variables as much as you can.
 - Bad naming makes code Readability hard.

+## Values And References Types
+- Value Types are stored in program execution stack and directly contains their values.
+The memory for them allocated in stack for their execution.
+Once their execution is done stack frame is destroyed and memory is released.
+- Reference Types keep a reference(address) in the program execution stack, and it reference to dynamic memory(heap) where their value is stored.
+The reference is pointer.
+Pointer can be null.
+- Reference types allocate dynamic memory for their creation.
+They also release memory when no longer needed.
+Memory cleaner (garbage collecter) manages that release and memory cleaning job.
+- Reference types are allocated and released during execution.
+It's hard to know their exact size before hand.
+- Reference types are all classes, arrays, interfaces, objects, strings, bytes[], etc